nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * ##### INTERVIEW `i/`
     * An INTERVIEW should be a legitimate date and follow the DateTime format `yyyy-M-d, H:m`.
-      * The input for Year is strictly 4 digits while others (i.e Month, Day, Hours, Minutes) can be either 1 or 2 digits.
+      * The input for Year is strictly 4 digits while others (i.e. Month, Day, Hours, Minutes) can be either 1 or 2 digits.
     * For example:
         * INTERVIEW inputs such as `2021-08-09, 13:00` and `2022-1-3, 3:00` are acceptable.
         * INTERVIEW inputs such as `morning`, `2021.10.21`, `2021-10-22 13:00` and `2021-02-30, 10:30` (not an existing date) are not acceptable.